Programs of Study

 Location

-• The University is located in the city of Lexington, in the central Kentucky Bluegrass Region.
-The city has a population of approximately 250,000.
+The University of Kentucky is in the city of Lexington, which is in the central Kentucky Bluegrass Region.
+The city has a population of approximately 320,000.
+Additional information about Lexington, Kentucky can be found here.

 The University